Last updated on

 How much money do I need to immigrate to Germany?

 There is no CBI program (citizenship by investment) in Germany.
-But, even when applying for most types of visa (e.g., a visa for study purposes, jobseeker’s visa, visa for recognition of professional qualifications, etc.) you will need to show you have enough money in your bank account for your entire stay in Germany, that is, 11,208 euros per year (as of 2023).
+But, even when applying for most types of visa (e.g., a visa for study purposes, opportunity card, visa for recognition of professional qualifications, etc.) you will need to show you have enough money in your bank account for your entire stay in Germany.
+The exact amount of money per month that you need to have will depend on the type of visa you are applying for, that is, either 903, 998 or 1,027 euros per month (as of H2 2024).

 Do EU residents need a visa for Germany?